cameronmclean/hyperPatterns/hyperPatterns.md

 Problem was, I was misunderstaning Ajax http://community.sitepoint.com/t/how-to-update-globale-variable-from-within-a-callback-function/12621/2

-The main js code doesnt wait for the db.get() call to finish before moveing on to the next thing.
+The main js code doesnt wait for the db.get() call to finish before moving on to the next thing.
-The solution is to write another function within the scope (hiher) of all the db calls we need to marshal, and then call that upon the db.get() _etc_ callback function execution....
+The solution is to write another function within the scope (higher) of all the db calls we need to marshal, and then call that upon the db.get() _etc_ callback function execution....
-This keeps teh variables we want within the right function scope.
+This keeps the variables we want within the right function scope.

 _that solved half the problem_

 The other problem - we need integrate the various async calls in the final step to assemble and emit a proper JSON-LD representation assembled from the various couchdb docs.
 The only real way to do this, without going down nested callback hell, is to implement a counter.
-After each async request/callback is run, it updates a counter. we then check the counter to see if the expected number of async functions have completed, and if so, execute a final done() function, which can assume the shared variables manipulated by different async fucntions are now in their final state.
+After each async request/callback is run, it updates a counter. we then check the counter to see if the expected number of async functions have completed, and if so, execute a final done() function, which can assume the shared variables manipulated by different async functions are now in their final state.
 NOTE - there are various ways to do this - mine is somewhat hard coded at the moment (but at least commented) see http://stackoverflow.com/questions/855904/javascript-synchronizing-after-asynchronous-calls?rq=1

 And also, a new slightly annoying feature/bug I noticed today